Back to Course

 • Not iodized, so additional iodine sources may be needed in the diet

-While not specifically mentioned in the search results, Celtic salt can be used in sourdough baking:
+While not specifically mentioned in the search results, Celtic salt can be used in low carb sourdough baking:

-• Can enhance flavor complexity in sourdough bread
+• Can enhance flavour complexity in sourdough bread

 • Mineral content may support sourdough culture health